maemo-leste/maemo-user-guide/source/chapters/clock.rst

 The alarm tone option is read-only here, so it cannot be modified.

-To change the alarm tone, go to :ref:`Alarm settings` in the :ref:`In-app menu`.
+To change the alarm tone, go to :ref:`chapters/clock:Alarm settings` in the :ref:`chapters/ui:In-app menu`.

 Tap on *Save* to save the alarm.

-.. note::  Check out :ref:`Interface and user interaction` on how to exit a menu without a cancel button.
+.. note::  Check out :ref:`chapters/ui:UI Navigation` on how to exit a menu without a cancel button.

 Alarms
 ------